 Financial Aid Awards

 Beginning in March, OU Student Financial Services will send an electronic award notification to students' OU email address to notify students they can view the amount and types of financial assistance for which they are eligible on MySAIL.
 If there are any changes or updates to the student's financial aid award package, a revised award notification will be sent to the student's OU email address indicating revised awards are ready to view on MySAIL.
+If a situation occurs which significantly impacts the household's current financial standing, students should speak with a financial aid Advisor.
 Financial aid is initially offered for the regular academic year (fall/winter semesters) but may be available during the summer semester.
 If you wish to learn more about financial aid for the summer semester, visit the summer assistance page.